Photography: Jake Caleb

 The collaborative making of pelmeni—literally translated from Udmurti as ear-bread—foregrounds cooking together as a time for listening.
 The workshops took place in Rotterdam and Utrecht, in the autumn of 2021 in English, Dutch and Russian languages.

-Please get in touch if you would like a copy or would like to stock these in your premises.
+Please get in touch if you would like to purchase a copy or to stock these in your premises.

 This project is supported by Stichting Droom en Daad.